84th Combat Sustainment Group: Fighter-Bomber Group

-In 1943, the group was redesignated as the 84th Fighter-Bomber Group as were other AAF single engine bombardment groups, and re-equipped with Republic P-47 Thunderbolts.
+In August 1943, the squadron was redesignated the 84th Fighter-Bomber Group as were other Army Air Forces (AAF) single engine bombardment units, and was re-equipped with Republic P-47 Thunderbolts.
+It continued to serve as an OTU until October 1943.
+During the fall of 1943, operations dwindled and by the end of September 1943 only five aircraft were assigned to the group.
 As a result of this redesignation, its squadrons were renumbered as the 496th, 497th, 498th, and 491st Fighter-Bomber Squadrons, respectively.
 During World War II, the 84th Group served as an Operational Training Unit (OTU) until October 1943.
 The OTU program involved the use of an oversized parent unit to provide cadres to "satellite groups."
 During the fall of 1943, group operations dwindled and by the end of September 1943 only five aircraft were assigned to the group.

 The group then became a Replacement Training Unit (RTU) and also participated occasionally in demonstrations and maneuvers.
 RTUs were also oversized units, but with the mission of training individual pilots or aircrews.
 In performing this mission, the group assumed a split operation, with group headquarters and the 491st and 497th Squadrons moving to Harding Field, Louisiana, while the 496th and 498th Squadrons moved to Hammond Army Air Field, Louisiana in October and November 1943 and Abilene Army Air Field, Texas in February 1944.

 However, the AAF found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the training mission in the US.
 Accordingly a more functional system was adopted in which each base was organized into a separate numbered unit.
 The group was, therefore, disbanded in April 1944 and replaced at Harding by the 236th AAF Base Unit (Combat Crew Training School, Fighter) as the Army Air Forces disbanded its units in the US that were not programmed to be transferred overseas.
 At the same time, the 261st AAF Base Unit (Combat Crew Training School, Fighter) took over the personnel, equipment and mission of the squadrons at Abilene.